RIXS Identification of Optical Phonon-Spin Coupling Effects in CrSBr

 The second and the fourth panel, Figures~\ref{fig:fig7}(b) and ~\ref{fig:fig7}(d), show the atom-projected phonon density of states (PDOS).
 The calculation shows an interesting pattern.
 In the acoustic region, 0 meV (0 THz) to 8.3 meV (2 THz), the PDOS indicates that the bromine (Br) atoms are the major contributors to generating lattice phonons.
 However, as we go higher up in energy towards the optic zone, this trend flips.
 At these optic energy levels, the chromium (Cr) and the sulfur (S) atoms are the major contributors.
 There is a tiny but negligible contribution from Br atoms in this regime.
 The monolayer and bulk PDOS suggest that Cr (and S) atoms in bulk have a significantly more phonon contribution than it's monolayer counterpart.
-We analyzed these optical phonon bands using the Phonon Website~\cite{PhononWebsite} and SMODES~\cite{stokes2007isotropy}.
+We analyzed these optical phonon bands using the Phonon Website (\url{https://tinyurl.com/phononwebsite}) and SMODES~\cite{stokes2007isotropy}.
 This reveals details on the lattice motion of each species of atom in the unit cell and also classifies the irreducible representations.
 The lattice snapshots are displayed in Supplementary Figure~S4.
 The nature of the relative in- or out- of phase oscillations among similar species of atoms and the corresponding irreducible representation are summarized in Supplementary Table S1 (in Supplementary Section IV).
 Of the six top most optic bands, the lowest four (31 - 34) are bond-bending modes, see Supplementary Figures~S4(a)-(f).
 The top two (35 - 36) are bond-stretching modes, see Supplementary Figures~S4(g)-(i).
-The low-temperature $\sim$43 meV peaks (deduced from the $\sigma$ polarization data) and the DFT results indicate that the bond-bending 34$^{\text{th}}$ phonon optic mode plays an important role.
+The proximity of the low-temperature $\sim$43 meV peaks to the calculated optical phonon bands suggests that bond-bending 34$^{\text{th}}$ phonon optic mode involving the Cr–S–Cr network contribute significantly to the observed excitation.
 While the RIXS peak energies are in close proximity to the phonon band values, due to the interplay of multiple excitation modes (phonon and magnon) in \csbr, one should not associate the origin of these peaks exclusively with a pure phonon mode.
 Rather, as we discuss in the next paragraph (and in the supplementary), the low energy RIXS features are influenced by spin-phonon coupling which in turn \emph{influences} the electron-phonon coupling strength to yield the temperature dependent RIXS spectrum.
-While, the location of the peak energies can be explained via phonon DFT computations, the suppression of the peaks with temperature variation requires further careful consideration.
+While the location of the peak energies coincides with the optical phonon bands obtained from DFT computations, the suppression of the peaks with temperature variation requires further careful consideration.